peteralt/miniKeepsafe/README.md

 This is a small sample project that highlights how [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) (TCA) allows to create nicely decoupled features, allowing the application to scale and providing guard rails to properly test features.

+For this purpose, the `PinScreenFeature` has been moved into a separate SPM package, to showcase how features can be built and tested in isolation and then pulled into the main project.
+For large code-bases, this saves a lot of compile time - engineers can work on their feature without having to compile analytic clients, database clients and other heavy-weight dependencies.

 The hard coded PIN is `123`

 ## Requirements